 What’s wrong with multiple passive income streams?
 Nothing but…

 It sounds so nice to have multiple passive income streams.
 You have written an eBook here.
-You run a blog there, you publish videos on YouTube every week, and you have many affiliate links.
+You run a blog, publish videos on YouTube every week, and have many affiliate links.

 Of course, you also have a full-time job.
 Besides, you don’t only invest in stocks, but also in ETFs (what’s the difference?).
 You bought an apartment to rent.
 You give P2P loans, and now you’ve even started with puts and calls options.
 The money comes from all sides, and some small springs become a flood on which you sail peacefully towards financial freedom.

 Mh meh, maybe, but first, you should think about one or two things.
 Please don’t misunderstand me.

 I think it’s excellent when people try to generate cash flow and move their asses to pursue their happiness.